laironald/IDEAS-Pub/README.md

 I am making some basic assumptions:

-  * The user has installed Ubuntu and is comfortable operating a terminal within Ubuntu.
+  * The user has installed Ubuntu and is comfortable operating a terminal.
-  * The user has a stable internet connection, which is required for downloading Ubuntu packages and IDEAS API RESTful software.
+  * The user has a stable internet connection, necessary to download Ubuntu packages and IDEAS API RESTful software.
-  * The installation should be smooth requiring less than a total of 20 minutes.
-A longer installation time is likely related to customization of the application.
+  * The installation should be smooth requiring less than 20 minutes.
+Longer installation times are estimated for customization of the application.
   * Memory and space requirements depends on the complexity of the queries and the size of the underlying data.
 The user will determine this based on their needs.